What we build

-A merchant gateway is the execution layer between LLM or agent demand and merchant-native transactions.
+Pivota is the execution layer between LLM or agent demand and merchant-native transactions.

 Merchant-native checkout

-Payment and write-back
+Payment & write-back

 Why this layer exists